 Small Bathroom Design Tip #3 – Use Visual Effects

-Mirrors work really well in a small bathroom as they bounce light around the room and also reflect the environment which can trick the eye into believing the room is more expansive.
+Bathroom mirrors work really well in a small bathroom as they bounce light around the room and also reflect the environment which can trick the eye into believing the room is more expansive.
 Glass works in the same way.
-Consider having a wet-area for the shower to remove any need for a shower screen or, if one is absolutely necessary, choose a frameless glass option (Starphire glass is best).
+Consider having a wet area to remove any need for a shower screen or, if one is absolutely necessary, choose a frameless glass option (Starphire glass is best).

 Example #3: The pebbled floor represents water trickling through a creek bed.
 In this way, a visual focal point is created within the small bathroom that draws attention to the rear of the room and therefore tricks the eye into believing the room is larger than in reality.